Table of Contents

-Ecologists primary goal is to improve their understanding of life processes, adaptations, interactions and biodiversity of organisms.
+Ecologist’s primary goal is to improve their understanding of life processes, adaptations and habitats, interactions and biodiversity of organisms.

-Living organisms comes under biotic components whereas non-living components like sunlight, water, topography come under abiotic components.
+Living organisms are grouped into biotic components whereas non-living components like sunlight, water, topography are listed under abiotic components.

 It is the study of how community structure is changed by interactions among living organisms.
 Ecology community is made up of two or more populations of different species living in a particular geographic area.